keylime/keylime/README.md

 `keylime_tenant -c add -t 127.0.0.1 -u d432fbb3-d2f1-4a97-9ef7-75bd81c00000 --cert /var/lib/keylime/ca`

-If you also have the option extract_payload_zip in `/etc/keylime.conf` set to `True` on the keylime agent, then it will automatically extract the zip containing an unprotected private key, public key, certificate and CA certificate to `/var/lib/keylime/secure/unzipped`.
+If you also have the option extract_payload_zip in `/etc/keylime/agent.conf` set to `True`, then the keylime agent will automatically extract the zip containing an unprotected private key, public key, certificate and CA certificate to `/var/lib/keylime/secure/unzipped`.

 If the keylime verifier option `revocation_notifier` is set to `True`, then the CV will sign a revocation message and send it over 0mq to any subscribers.
 The